 This chapter summarizes the theoretical background needed to understand the methods and techniques used in this research.

-3.1 Bearing Feature Characterization
+3.1 Bearing-Feature Characterization

-When observing the spectral signature of a signal, theoretically different peaks can be explained as being excited by the shaft or a bearings assembled on it.
-Classification of these peaks is essential to interpret the differences between “healthy” and “faulty” bearings.
-Moreover, they can provide information on the fault type and severity.
-With “faulty” bearings the most energetic peak in the frequency (order) domain would belong to the Bearing Tones (BT) and its harmonics.
-These frequencies are influenced by the geometric parameters (Figure 3) of the bearing and the rotational speed of the shaft, as indicated by
+In the spectral signature of a vibration signal, different peaks can be explained in theory as being excited by the shaft or by bearings interacting with the shaft.
+These peaks must be classified to differentiate between “healthy” and “faulty” bearings.
+Moreover, they provide information on the fault type and severity.
+With faulty bearings, the highest-energy peak in the frequency (order) domain belongs to the bearing tone (BT) and its harmonics.
+These frequencies are influenced by the geometric parameters (Figure 3) of the bearing and the rotational speed of the shaft, as indicated by the following equations:

 BPFO=fr2n1-dDpcosα, (1)